 Starting to take high potency statins is associated with a 34 percent increased rate of hospitalisation and diagnosis for acute kidney injury; the effect seems to be strongest in the first four months after starting the statin treatment.

 What the sensible solution for the rest of us?
-Well, if you're smart just accept that you must start walking regularly, not so bad, and changing to the diet that your grandparents enjoyed.
-It means studiously avoiding much of what the food industry dishes up.
-Like those salad dressings high in polyunsaturated oils.
+Well, if you are smart just accept that you must start walking regularly, not so bad, and changing to the diet that your grandparents enjoyed.
+It means studiously avoiding much of what the food industry dishes up; like those salad dressings high in polyunsaturated oils.
 Rather make your own olive oil and freshly squeezed lemon juice vinaigrette.
 Add some chopped mint, or sweet basil or fresh garlic; choose your own favourites.

-And don't forget the impotence associated with statins.
-Can't get it up?
+And do not forget the impotence associated with statins.
+Cannot get it up?
 And the extra visits to your chiropractor because of discomfort and leg pain or tingling in the fingers and hands.
-There's a heavy price to taking statins if you haven't first tried changing your lifestyle.
+There is a heavy price for taking statins if you have not first tried changing your lifestyle.